Hot Shelter downgrades

 The following screenshot demonstrates how the loss of lighting affects the ambience of the level.
 Note how the skull becomes less distinguishable from the wall with each port:

 The “redness” of the original level also worked quite well in motion.
-Here is a comparison of a section with rocks falling into lava, which is nowhere near as impressive in SADX:
+Here is a comparison of a section with rocks falling into lava, which has lost quite a bit of ambience in SADX:

 In the section outside the caves, the skybox is stretched and the clouds don’t go far enough: